 Frequently Asked Questions

 Overnight oats are typically served cold.
-But if you would prefer warm overnight oats, pack them in a microwave-safe jar.
+But if you prefer warm overnight oats, pack them in a microwave-safe jar.
 The next morning, warm them in the microwave in 30-second increments, stirring each time in between.

 More Healthy Breakfast Recipes